 Worry is a habit; one that many of us experience.
-It’s also a habit that can be overcome with some simple strategies.
-Instead, you can learn to be calm and cultivate a deep feeling of inner peace.
+It’s also a habit that can be overcome with simple strategies.
 I know, because I’ve transformed my own relationship with worry.

 I used to be a constant worrier.
-And if I wasn’t worried about something…I’d start to feel uncomfortable, like I was always on the look out for something to go wrong.
+And if I wasn’t worried about something, I’d start to feel uncomfortable.
+It’s like I was always on the look out for something to go wrong.

-1. Recognise what you can and can’t control.
+1. Recognise what you can and can’t control

 You can create an experience that’s full of worry, or one that’s calm.
 It’s your choice.
 Remember, thinking is not a form of action!

-2. Realise that a thought is just a thought.
+2. Realise that a thought is just a thought

 Want articles + inspiration delivered to your inbox?
 Join here: